IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Demonstrate active QMS involvement

-Establish a quality policy aligned with strategic direction
+Establish a quality policy aligned with strategy

 Assign process owners